-The preparation of periodic state of conservation reports should involve those who are responsible for the day-to-day management of the property.
-For transboundary properties it is recommended that reports be prepared jointly by or in close collaboration between the agencies concerned.
+Section II gathers information on the implementation of the Convention at site-level and must be completed for each individual World Heritage property.
+The preparation of this report should involve those who are responsible for the day-to-day management of the property.
+For transboundary properties, it is recommended that reports be prepared jointly by or with close collaboration between the agencies concerned.